AuroraToolkit/AuroraToolkit/Sources/AuroraCore/AuroraCore.docc/AuroraCore.md

 The **Workflow System** provides declarative task orchestration with support for complex execution patterns.
 The **Utility Layer** offers essential development tools including logging, timing, and secure storage.

 This foundation enables the other Aurora modules (AuroraLLM, AuroraML, AuroraTaskLibrary) to provide specialized functionality while maintaining consistency and reliability.

+## Swift 6 Compatibility

+AuroraCore is fully compatible with Swift 6 strict concurrency checking while maintaining backward compatibility with Swift 5.5+.
+All public APIs are designed with thread safety in mind, using actors for state management and `Sendable` conformance throughout.